Koodattu/project-ideas/README.md

   - Tiktok top vids weekly to youtube
   - Dataisbeautiful videos to youtube and tiktok
   - Twitch top clips weekly, grab top week clips from category
 - Link: ?

+### Reddit LSF Twitch ClipSync Website
+#### View synced twitch vods or clips to a clip
+- Platform: Web
+- Tech: ?
+- Features:
+  - Input is a vod or a clip, and streamers to sync
+  - Generates a synced view with vods or clips from streamers
+  - Reddit bot to generate view on command?
+- Link: ?

+### Twitch Song Request Bot Website Version
+#### Twitch Song Request Bot Desktop version in web
+- Platform: Web
+- Tech: ?
+- Features:
+  - Song requests from multiple platforms
+  - Plays youtube songs in browser
+  - Plays spotify songs in desktop player
+- Link: ?

+### Finnish Twitch Streams Website By Category
+#### A website to be able to browse all finnish twitch streams by category
+- Platform: Web
+- Tech: ?
+- Features:
+  - Browse all finnish twitch streams
+  - Browse by category
+  - Browse top finnish clips
+- Link: ?

+### Alerts App
+#### Mobile app / Discord bot?
+Alerts from multiple websites
+- Platform: ?
+- Tech: ?
+- Features:
+  - Kotipizza kuponki alerts
+  - Tori alerts
+- Link: ?

+### Multiple Marketplace Website
+#### One website to search from multiple finnish used items marketplaces at once
+- Platform: Web
+- Tech: ?
+- Features:
+  - Combines several finnish used items marketplaces
+  - Tori, huuto.net, facebook market
+  - One search to search from all
+- Link: ?

+### SeAMK Ruoka 2 With Flutter
+#### SeAMK Ruoka Android application remade with Flutter and Dart
+- Platform: Mobile
+- Tech: ?
+- Features:
+  - Lunch menu from SeAMK student lunch restaurants
+  - Menu is parsed as JSON
+  - Possible to view history and upcoming weeks
+- Link: ?

+### Kide App Event Ticket Bot
+#### A web app to reserve tickets from Kide App
+- Platform: Web
+- Tech: ?
+- Features:
+  - Login to website to grab session token
+  - Automatically add tickets to basket using rest api
+  - User finishes purchase
+- Link: ?